CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 ## Deploying with the GitHub Action

 This project is configured to use the deployer image as a GitHub Action.
-After forking the source code, you should set these secrets in yout GitHub account:
+After forking the source code, you should set these secrets in your GitHub account:

 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY